 I purchased 10.5 yards for $98.
 Tip: Always search for a coupon code before purchasing.
 That’s how I saved $17.
 Boom.

 We cut four 95 inch panels.
-Then we got to work folding over the length-wise edges and sewing them.
+Then we got to work folding over the length-wise edges and sewing them in straight lines.
 We didn’t bother cutting off the edges because 1. no one sees them and 2. it won’t fray, so why bother?

 We did about a 4 inch hem at the top.